troyyxk/cloud_database/README.md

  ```
  ant
  ```
- Follow by the command bellow to run:
+ Follow by the command bellow to run
  ```
  java -jar echoServer.jar <port number>
  ```